 Of course, we’d all love instant gratification – “a bouquet delivered in the next hour”!
 But let’s be realistic.
 Even if you called a florist and asked for a bouquet to be delivered – at the earliest it would be the next day, right?
 You need to give the universe some reasonable time to make this request happen.
 There are pegs to move, dominos to align so they can fall in the perfect fashion to be able to deliver your request.
 Now how much time simply depends on your specific request.
-But using our bouquet example, let’s say a week!
+But using our bouquet example, let’s pull an arbitrary timeline, and say a week!

 5 | Make it personal and polite.

 Don’t forget the manners your guardians instilled in you!
 Say please and thank you for everything.
 This is not the time to skimp.
 Show true, genuine appreciation for the things in your life and the things you want in your life.
 Picture how you would feel and react if you were to gain whatever it is you are asking for, and tell the universe about that.
 Describe that in detail.
 Let the emotion pour out!